The Ultimate Guide to the B2B Buyer’s Journey

 While procurement, finance, and all other stakeholders are comparing the implicit and explicit costs associated with your solution, your buyer will continue to research best practices, implementation guides, and more to make sure they’re ready to hit the ground running with their new solution.

-Consider creating a drip nurturing program for your customers with helpful content on the more advanced features of your product.
-Supply tips for using your product more effectively and efficiently.
+Consider creating a drip nurturing program with helpful content to get your customers moving down the B2B marketing funnel.
+You can also supply tips for using your product more effectively and efficiently.

-If you can help them see more value from your product, they’re far more likely to remain your customer when renewal time comes around.
+If you can help them see more value in your product, they’re far more likely to remain your customer when renewal time comes around.

 The buyer will consider what they’re willing to trade or concede to get the best value.
 Sales professionals face customer objections.
 The goal is to resolve objections rather than overcome them.

 Overcoming a sales objection can result in relinquishing terms to the customer or diminishing the scope of the sale.

 The top-three areas in spending include sales and support technology, investment in people, training and service interactions and sales automation technology.